rustkrazy/packer/README.md

 * nasm
 * squashfs-tools-ng
 * musl
+* gcc
 * ld
 * (optional) clang
 * (optional) kernel-headers-musl

-If you want to build images for the Raspberry Pi, the aarch64 versions of the musl related packages (musl itself and optionally clang and the kernel headers) and the linker (ld becomes aarch64-linux-gnu-binutils) are required as well.
+If you want to build images for the Raspberry Pi, the aarch64 versions of the musl related packages (musl itself and optionally clang and the kernel headers) and the compiler and linker (gcc becomes aarch64-linux-musl, ld becomes aarch64-linux-gnu-binutils) are required as well.

 Clang and the kernel headers are needed for some small sys crates to compile.